 The capture and hanging of an Irish outlaw

-One morning in late March 1809 in the Irish town of Clonmel in County Tipperary, the outlaw William Brennan was standing on a cart that was taking him to the gallows.
+One morning in late March 1809, in the Irish town of Clonmel, County Tipperary, the outlaw William Brennan was standing on a cart that was taking him to the gallows.
 He “gazed cheerfully round him… recognizing in the crowd several of his friends, perhaps followers, he nodded and smiled to them gaily.”
 When the cart was pulled away, and he and two others fell, there were “yells, more loud and terrible than men ever utter.”
 Brennan was loved by the Irish and songs are still sung about him to this day.

 William Brennan was a famous Irish outlaw and highwayman at the turn of the nineteenth century.
 Outlaws, often called ‘tories’ or ‘rapparees’, were generally loved and supported by the Irish poor.
 The British tried in vain for years to capture Brennan.
-They did eventually succeed and he was hanged.
+They did eventually succeed and he was hung.
 It is thanks to the numerous versions of the Irish folk song or ballad, Brennan on the Moor, that his exploits and memory have been preserved – not only in Ireland and Britain, but to a surprising degree in North America as well.
 Yet like other outlaws, such as Dick Turpin, Jesse James and Ned Kelly, to name but three, his real life and death have become obscured in half-truths and legend.

 Being a lover of folksong, I had a passing familiarity with Brennan’s ballad, but then quite by chance, and while researching the seemingly unrelated topic of the Peninsular War, I stumbled across what is probably the only eyewitness report of his capture and death.
 The discovery was the memoirs of Private George Farmer, entitled The Light Dragoon, which originally appeared in a serialized form in 1844.
-George Farmer is I would suggest a reliable witness He actually participated in Brennan’s capture and was present at his death.
+George Farmer is, I would suggest, a reliable witness; he actually participated in Brennan’s capture and was present at his death.
 His story clears away a lot of historical fog, but I also think it is also a tale worth telling for its own sake.

 Ray Cashman, in his book The Heroic Outlaw in Irish Folklore and Popular Literature, provides us with a little background on Irish outlaws: